chaitali10/food-facilities-finder/README.md

 1. Display food facilities based on their schedule.
 2. Ability to search based on the food items a user wants to eat.

+If I would have developed the UI, I would have done it using angular js and twitter bootstrap.